Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 console.log(objFour);
 ```

-- when we recive data from database majorly time data recevide in below format
+- when we receive data from database / API majorly time data received in below format
+- array that contains many object

 ```js
 let data = [